rothgar/netdata-wiki/snmp.node.js.md

 The above will run it on your console and you will be able to see what netdata sees, but also errors.
 You can get a very detailed output by appending `debug` to the command line.

-If it works, restart netdata to active the snmp collector and refresh the dashboard.
+If it works, restart netdata to activate the snmp collector and refresh the dashboard.

 ## Data collection speed